dhkdn9192/data_engineer_career/interview/data_engineer/articles/top_50_hadoop_interview_questions_in_2020.md

 ----
-### 45. Mention the differences between “HBase” and “Relational Databases”?
+### 45. Mention the differences between "HBase" and "Relational Databases"?
 |HBase                                    |Relational Database                                              |
 |:---                                     |:---                                                             |
 |It is schema-less                        | It is schema-based database                                     |